covid19datahub/COVID19/README.md

 > Funded by the Institute for Data Valorization [IVADO](https://ivado.ca/en/) in 2020.
 Supported by the [R Consortium](https://www.r-consortium.org) from 2021 to 2024.
 Funded by the University of Lugano [USI](https://www.usi.ch/en) in 2025.

-**JOB OFFER (published November 5, 2024):** Hiring a research assistant with a Master's or higher degree to work on the COVID-19 Data Hub, starting ASAP!
-The position is funded by the University of Lugano, Switzerland.
-Possibility to work partially or fully remotely.
-Read more [here](https://content.usi.ch/sites/default/files/storage/attachments/ifin/ifin-research-assistant-open-research-data.pdf).

 This repository aggregates COVID-19 data at a fine-grained spatial resolution from [several sources](https://covid19datahub.io/reference/index.html) and makes them available in the form of ready-to-use CSV files available at https://covid19datahub.io

 | Variable                  | Description                                                  |